Phone: 240-818-1216

 • real estate developers

-In each of these places, the language used helps readers understand who the professional is and what role that person plays in the property or project being discussed.
+In each of these places, the writing helps the reader understand who the professional is and what role they play.

 What This Work Is Not

-This work is not advertising copy written to persuade someone to buy.
+This work is not advertising written to persuade someone to buy.

-It is not promotional language designed to market a brand.
+It is not promotional language used to market a brand.

 About the Founder